 Prior to their Grand Opening party in January 2005, the bar's web site had a “What is TAZZbah?” contest, asking people to guess what the bar's name stood for.
-COntest entrants later got this reply: "The correct answer is...
+Contest entrants later got this reply: "The correct answer is...
 Well, there really is no word “Tazzbah”.
-The word is a combination of the name of one of our pets (‘Taz) and Casbah (as in 'Rock the Casbah'.".
+The word is a combination of the name of one of our pets (‘Taz) and Casbah (as in 'Rock the Casbah'.)".
 The email was signed "The Tazzboys: Steve, Don, Tobin, Ed, Craig, and Jan".
 Much later one owner, Don Martinson, explained it as follows: "We had a cat named Mumtaz (the princess for whom the Taj Mahal was build), but we usually called her 'Tazz'.
 Then for one reason or another, the subject of the Casbah (older, native Arab quarter) came up and we combined the two into Tazzbah.
 Pretty much serendipity."

 The bar hosted leather nights for men about once a month on Friday nights, and at first attracted a good crowd for those.
 Within a few months of opening, they opened their kitchen, serving excellent wraps, burgers and other sandwiches, and Friday fish frys.
 After about a year they also started Sunday brunch food service, first with a buffet and later with menu service only, inheriting much of the Sunday brunch traffic that had been held by the M&M Club prior to that bar's close in May 2006.

-Credits: contents, design and arrangement by Don Schwamb.
+Credits: web site concept, design and arrangement by Don Schwamb.